ash/raku-course/docs/README.md

 New exercises and quizzes may appear in the already published topics, as well as the theoretical parts can be slightly modified to achieve the best flow of the course.

-The course is currently hosted as GitHub Pages at the following address: [course.raku.online](https://course.raku.online/).
+The course is hosted as GitHub Pages at the following address: [course.raku.org](https://course.raku.org/).

 ## Prerequisites